Connect with us

 The results of our historical analysis support our suspicions that most reports described outbreaks in large charismatic megafauna.
 Many were captive, such as in zoos or rehabilitation centers, or semi-captive, such as well-studied great apes.

 Despite the litany of papers published on new pathogens discovered in bats and rodents, the number of studies examining pathogens transmitted from humans to these animals was scant.
-However, small mammals occupying diverse ecological niches, including animals that near human dwellings – such as deer mice, rats and skunks – may be more likely to not only share their pathogens with people but also to be infected by human pathogens.
+However, small mammals occupying diverse ecological niches, including animals that live near human dwellings – such as deer mice, rats and skunks – may be more likely to not only share their pathogens with people but also to be infected by human pathogens.

 COVID-19 and pandemic flu